espocrm/documentation/development/custom-buttons.md

 ## In top-right corner

-How to add buttons (or dropdown actions) that will appear in the top-left corner.
+How to add buttons (or dropdown actions) that will appear in the top-right corner.

 An example for the detail view of Lead entity type.